UNL's Engagement and Outreach Map

 Public lectures on or off campus

-Events on campus open to the public, that involve UNL faculty, staff, and students like concerts, research slams, data walks, symposia.
+Events on or off-campus open to the public, that involve UNL faculty, staff, and students like concerts, research slams, data walks, community forums, and symposia.

 Do you have a community deliverable that doesn’t exactly match these examples like a podcast, website, practitioner or lay-person publication?
 We would love to showcase it on the Community Resources Database.
 Please fill out the following form: CRDB Survey